 Dr. Riggins received a B.A. in Biochemistry from Hood College, and a Ph.D. in Microbiology from the University of Virginia.
 Following postdoctoral fellowship training in Tumor Biology at Georgetown University, she joined the Department of Oncology at Georgetown University Medical Center’s Lombardi Comprehensive Cancer Center, where she is an Associate Professor and member of the Breast Cancer Research Program.

 Learn more about members of the lab in People!

-    Riggins lab members at the 2016 Tumor Biology Retreat.
+Riggins lab members at the Tumor Biology Welcome BBQ (Fall 2019)

 DEPARTMENT of ONCOLOGY

 E412 New Research Building

 Washington D.C.
 20057